iDingDong/dcool/document/container/list.md

 - Overload 1: Erase an item at `position`.
 Use `strategyC` instead of the default exception safety strategy.
 Behavior is undefined if `position` is not in range [`this->begin()`, `this->end()`).
 - Overload 2: Erase items in range [`begin`, `end`).
 Use `strategyC` instead of the default exception safety strategy.
 Behavior is undefined if [`begin`, `end`) is not a sub range of [`this->begin()`, `this->end()`).

+Returns an iterator to the position after the last erased item.

 Invalidates all previously obtained iterators.